davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 - Steps of an ML project
 	- Scoping
+		- define a project, identify a problem
+		- diligence on feasibility and value
+		- ethical considerations
+			- value for society?
+			- fair and free from bias?
+			- any ethical concerns?
+		- milestones and resources
+			- ml metrics
+			- software metrics
+			- business metrics
+			- resources

 	- Data
 		- Define data and establish a baseline
+		-  Label and organize data
+			- meta-data, data provenance and lineage
-		-
+			- balanced train/dev/test splits

 	- Modeling
 		- model + hyperparameters + data
-		- doing well on train data, test data and on business metrics
+		- doing well on train data, test data and also on business metrics
 		- literature search + open source
 		- reasonable algorithm with good data will often perform a great algorithm with not-so-good data
 		- Auditing framework